 Our directors generally meet quarterly or more frequently if necessary.
 The directors are regularly kept informed about our business at meetings of the board of directors and its committees and through supplemental reports and communications.
 Our independent directors meet regularly in executive sessions without the presence of any corporate officers.
-Mr. Holmes has been selected by the board of directors to serve as lead independent director and in that capacity presides at meetings of the non-management directors, coordinates the preparation for meetings of the board of directors with our chief executive officer, and serves as the liaison between the board of directors and our chief executive officer.
+Mr. Holmes has been selected by the board of directors to serve as lead independent directors, coordinates the preparation for meetings of the board of directors with our chief executive officer, and serves as the liaison between the board of directors and our chief executive officer.